Frictionless Growth Challenge catchup post

 That’s your map.
 Now, post it in today’s challenge post.
 Then, post it on your social media #fgchallenge

-Keep coming back to see how it changes over time, or come join us in Hapitalist.
+Keep coming back to this process at least once every quarter to see how it changes over time, or come join us in Hapitalist, where we can help keep you on track and support you when you drift.

-It’s often impossible to see this in ourselves, and to keep ourselves on track, which is why you need a community, preferably one trained on the same methodology as you and run by somebody who knows what they are doing.
-This is the work we do inside the program, and what we keep doing to keep you aligned.
+It’s close to impossible to see misalignment in ourselves, and even harder to keep ourselves on track.
+That’s why you need a community, preferably one trained on the same methodology as you and run by somebody who knows what they are doing on a deep, structural level.

-Hence the digital brain to give you feedback between sessions and show you what to do next in real time.
+A digital brain trained on over 2 million of my teaching modalities to give you feedback between sessions and show you what to do next in real time.

 Hope to see you inside.